jheftmann/v0/README.md

 - Use `@include sm { ... }` but Bootstrap `@include media-breakpoint-up(xl) { ... }` is also supported

 ## Deprecated
+These are still supported but should be phased out in favor of Bootstrap helpers:

 - positioning – `u-relative`, etc.
+– display – `u-block`, etc.
+- spacing – `u-sm-pvlg`, etc.

 ## To do
 + [x] Update bootstrap